 Policies and procedures meet the requirements of the standards.
-The restraint coordinator (RC) is a defined role undertaken by a senior RN who would provide support and oversight should restraint be required in the future.
+The restraint coordinator is a defined role undertaken by the NM who would provide support and oversight should restraint be required in the future.
 There is a job description that outlines the role.
-Staff have been trained in the least restrictive practice, safe restraint practice, alternative cultural-specific interventions, and de-escalation techniques as part of the ongoing education programme (last on 5 April 2022).
+Staff have been trained in the least restrictive practice, safe restraint practice, alternative cultural-specific interventions, and deescalation techniques as part of the ongoing education programme.
 Restraint protocols are covered in the orientation programme of the facility and restraint use is identified as part of the quality programme and reported at all levels of the organisation.
+There are no residents using enablers during the audit.

-The RC in consultation with the NM and the multidisciplinary team would be responsible for the approval of the use of restraints should this be required in the future; there are clear lines of accountability.
+The restraint coordinator (NM), in consultation with the multidisciplinary team would be responsible for the approval of the use of restraints should this be required in the future and there are clear lines of accountability.
 For any decision to use or not use restraint, there is a process to involve the resident, their enduring power of attorney and/or family/whānau as part of the decision-making process.